 Application package must include the following:

-1. A completed cover letter from the applicant that includes their mailing address and contact information and the anticipated university program
+- A cover letter from the applicant that includes their mailing address and contact information and the anticipated university program

-2. A letter of reference from a community member describing:
+- A reference letter from a community member describing:

-3. Most recent Official transcript, sent directly to CMOS-SCMO at the address provided under Contact Information.
+- Most recent official transcript, sent directly to CMOS-SCMO at the address provided under Contact Information.

 Contact Information